 Conclusion: Quality That Lasts

-In direct comparison, handmade terracotta tiles stand out as the superior choice for anyone who values aesthetics, durability, and true craftsmanship.
-They are not just a floor covering, but a cultural statement.
-In our interview with master craftsman Mile, you can learn more about why no machine can ever replace the human touch.
+In direct comparison, handcrafted terracotta tiles prove to be the superior choice for those who value aesthetics, durability, and craftsmanship.
+The comparison between handcrafted and industrial terracotta tiles clearly shows how strongly the production process and material quality influence the final result.
+They are not merely a flooring material, but a cultural statement.
+In our interview with master craftsman Mile, you can learn more about why no machine can replace the human touch.

 So if you are looking for a long-lasting and stylish solution, handmade tiles are definitely the better choice.